 Treatment Approaches

-Every person has a unique story, background, and point of view, and Taylor approaches everyone with empathy, compassion, and a desire to understand.
-She is committed to ensuring everyone who walks through her door feels safe, comfortable, and heard.
-She works with each client to identify the most effective strategies, including Cognitive Behavioral Therapy (CBT), Solution-Focused Therapy, Existential Therapy, Mindfulness, and, for those interested, faith-based or expressive arts exercises.
+She works with each client to identify the most effective strategies, including EMDR, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Existential Therapy, Mindfulness, and, for those interested, faith-based or expressive arts exercises.

 Education and Training